Why Facebook shares are sinking like a stone

 And in the view of BTIG analyst Rich Greenfield, Facebook is making an investment that will pay off down the road.

 "Facebook is actively choosing to make less money, deprioritizing near-term monetization to drive engagement to even higher levels to capture even more of their 2.5 billion monthly users' time and attention," he wrote.
-"Legacy media executives that they should not be rejoicing -- they should be afraid, very afraid."
+"Legacy media executives... should not be rejoicing -- they should be afraid, very afraid."